GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/05I_Lambdas.md

 Since function declarations parse earlier than this, it is correctly shadowed by `functionDeclaration()`, which *does* require a name identifier.

-We add a new function type `TYPE_LAMBDA`, which acts as a flag to tell the compiler to get a random name:
+We add a new function type `TYPE_LAMBDA`, which acts as a flag to tell the compiler to get a random name, and to limit the body to a single expression.
+An `OP_RETURN` is emitted so it is equivalent to `return expression`:

 ```
 // in initCompiler():